mathiasjepsen/Design-Pattern-Cheatsheet/README.md

 # Design-Pattern-Cheatsheet

-##### Table of contents
+#### Table of contents
 [Singleton](#singleton)

 ## Singleton
-Ensure that only one instance of a class is created and provide a global access point to the object.
+Ensures that only one instance of a class is created and provides a global access point to the object.

 ```java
 public class Canteen {